neoforged/Documentation/versioned_docs/version-1.21.3/blocks/index.md

 ### Resources

 If you register your block and place it in the world, you will find it to be missing things like a texture.
 This is because [textures], among others, are handled by Minecraft's resource system.
-To apply the texture to the block, you must provide a [model] and a [blockstate file][bsfile] that associates the block with the texture and a shape.
-Give the linked articles a read for more information.
+When adding a new block in Minecraft, you should either write or [generate][datagen] the following files:

+- A [blockstate file][bsfile]
+- A [block model][model]
+- A [translation][i18n]
+- A [loot table][loottable]
+- Some block [tags], e.g. for mining

+For all of the above, also reference the files and data generators of similar vanilla blocks.

 ## Using Blocks